Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [GUIDE, REQUIREMENTS & INFOGRAPHIC]

 - Sellers CAN link their own UPS account which will allow them to use any previously negotiated rates they already have.

 - While shipping is discounted, it isn’t as deeply discounted as sellers receive when shipping products to Amazon fulfillment centers in Amazon’s FBA program.
-Third party shipping software & apps can still use the Merchant Fulfilled API.
+Third-party shipping software & apps can still use the Merchant Fulfilled API.

 - The seller can choose which products they want to include in the Seller Fulfilled Prime program.

-- Sellers need to have LESS than 1% cancellation rate. (seller cancels the order — not the customer)
+- Sellers need to have LESS than a 1% cancellation rate. (seller cancels the order — not the customer)

 What if My Business Doesn’t Meet ALL of the Qualifications & Requirements During The 90 Day Seller Fulfilled Prime Trial?